 - Offscreen Moment of Awesome: Satoshi and Shigeru go to find Mewtwo at the end of the manga, however we're only told of it and we never seem them battle it.
 It would have made a nice tag battle.

 - Parental Abandonment: As with most of his counterparts, Shigeru lacks parents.
-They're revealed to have been hit by a car and killed
+They're revealed to have been hit by a car and killed when he was little.

 - Shown Their Work: Personalities, roles, and designs are kept more intact then any other continuity, Pokémon have their original designs (ex: Charmander has spikes), scenes and items excluded from other continuities are kept, and little details are kept.
 Some of Satoshi's first lines are paraphrased from the manual of Red and Blue.